 We talked about high-end guitars, songwriting and the way music helps people open up.
 And he gave me the idea that songwriting might be able to help soldiers tell their untellable stories, and ease their transition back to civilian life after combat tours.

 Back in Austin, I soon found myself spending time with members of the Texas Army National Guard, where I met Maj.
 Jim Nugent.
-He was the one who truly gave me insight into the concept of “duty,” and he was instrumental in nurturing the subsequent idea for “Angel Flight.”
-The song about bringing home soldiers killed in the line of duty, which I wrote with my longtime friend Radney Foster, changed my life after it was released in 2009.
+He was the one who truly gave me insight into the concept of “duty,” and he was instrumental in nurturing the subsequent idea for “Angel Flight,” about bringing home soldiers killed in the line of duty, which I wrote with my longtime friend Radney Foster.

 The song changed my life, opening doors to what would eventually become SongwritingWith:Soldiers.
 In 2010, Lifequest Transitions, in Colorado Springs, CO, asked me to come and write songs with veterans who were struggling to move from military to civilian life.
 I worked with the participants as they shared their grueling stories about combat.
 The emotional intensity of co-writing one song after another almost overwhelmed me at times.
 Later, I realized that to do this right would require more songwriters, longer stretches of time, and a more tranquil setting.